nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 # Versioned API

-The CMR OPeNDAP REST API is versioned.
+The CMR Service-Bridge REST API is versioned.
 By default, the most recent version of the API is accessed when a request is submitted without specificing the desired version.
 Currently, this is `v2.1`.

-To request a specific version of the REST API, you must send an additional header in your request to CMR OPeNDAP.
+To request a specific version of the REST API, you must send an additional header in your request to CMR Service-Bridge.

 > An `Accept` header is required to request a specific version of the API:

 ```
-"Accept: application/vnd.cmr-opendap.v2+json"
+"Accept: application/vnd.cmr-service-bridge.v2+json"
 ```

 > The following is also valid:

 ```
-"Accept: application/vnd.cmr-opendap.v2"
+"Accept: application/vnd.cmr-service-bridge.v2"
 ```

 All HTTP responses from the REST API also provide information on the version